bojand/gcall/README.md

     -c, --config <file>         YAML or JSON config file with all the options.
     -C, --color                 Color output.
 Useful for terminal output.
     -P, --pretty                Pretty print output.
+    -R, --raw                   Raw output.
+Do not try to JSON stringify or do anything.
+    -E, --encoding [encoding]   Encoding for raw mode file output.
+Default: utf8.
     -X, --silent                Silent.
 Do not output anything.
 Just do the call.
 ```